Enhancing modified gravity detection from gravitational-wave observations using the Parametrized ringdown spin expansion coefficients formalism: ParSpec

 \be \ee

-valid for for each QNM.
-Ignoring sources of systematic errors that will be discussed in the next sections, the deviation parameters $\delta\omega, \delta\tau$ can take non-zero values due to environmental effects, extra-charges beside the BH mass and spin, an ECO mimicking the BH emission or modifications to the BH GR-dynamics due to an alternative theory of gravity.
-As already discussed, although the expansion presented in Eqs.~\ref{eq:generic_expansion} is generally valid, a drawback arises from the fact that the deviation parameters will depend on the specific source parameters (such as mass and spin) and thus deviation values will differ for different sources.
+valid for each QNM, where $\omega$ ($\tau$) is the BH QNM frequency (damping time) in a generic beyond-GR theory, while $\omega^{Kerr}$ ($\tau^{Kerr}$) represent the GR values as predicted by the Kerr solution.
+The parameters $\delta\omega, \delta\tau$ represent parametric deviations from the Kerr predictions.
+Ignoring sources of systematic errors that will be discussed in the next sections, these deviation parameters can take non-zero values due to environmental effects, extra-charges beside the BH mass and spin, an ECO mimicking the BH emission or modifications to the BH GR-dynamics due to an alternative theory of gravity.
+As already discussed, although the expansion presented in Eqs.~\ref{eq:generic_expansion} is generally valid, a drawback arises from the fact that the deviation parameters will depend on the specific source parameters (BH mass and spin) and thus deviation values will differ for different sources.
 Defining source-independent parameters would allow to directly combine constraints from multiple observations.
 The parametrization efficiency could also be improved (in the sense that a smaller number of observations is needed to confidently detect a deviation) by imposing a specific dependence on the BH mass and spin.
 A way to realise these two desiderata is to consider a perturbative setting, through the following bivariate expansion, valid for a given GW source: